Nishant-web/oneTouchCozyMood/README.md

 ## **FUTURE SCOPE**

    <div align="left">
-  1. Can set specific temperature for heater and aircondtioner via one touch. <br/>
+  1. Can set a specific temperature for the heater and airconditioner via one touch. <br/>
   2. Can turn on television via one touch.

   <div align="center">